-BIOM 311 Neuroscience 3 cr
+BIOM 311 NEUROSCIENCE

 The course directs students to understand the relationship between the structure and function of the nervous system.
 It emphasizes the functional consequences of damage or disconnection in the nervous system, and promotes students' knowledge in identifying and localizing lesions of medical relevance.